TechnologyClassroom/SetupNotes/GNULinuxOnMacbooks.md

 --missing button name
 Wait a long time for the system to be installed.

-# If grub fails to install...
+# [If the grub installation fails, use Boot-Repair](#if-the-grub-installation-fails-use-boot-repair)
 Due to a bug in the ubiquity installer, it may read "GRUB installation failed The 'grub-efi-amd64-signed' package failed to install into /target/.
 Without the GRUB boot loader, the installed system will not boot."
 That is serious, but do not worry.
-We can fix it in the next section > OK  The installer may crash after that with "Installer crashed Installer crashed We're sorry; the installer crashed.
+We can fix it in the next section > OK

+The installer may crash after that with "Installer crashed Installer crashed We're sorry; the installer crashed.
 After you close this window, we'll allow you to file a bug report using the integrated bug reporting tool.
 This will gather information about your system and your installation process.
-The details will be sent to our bug tracker and a developer will attend to the problem as soon as possible" > Close
-Click on the Ubuntu Studio icon in the top left.
+The details will be sent to our bug tracker and a developer will attend to the problem as soon as possible" > Close Click on the Ubuntu Studio icon in the top left.
 Click on Terminal Emulator.
 Type in "sudo pkill ubiquity" without quotes and press enter or return.

-# [If the grub installation fails, use Boot-Repair](#if-the-grub-installation-fails-use-boot-repair)
   * Connect to the Internet through an ethernet wire or through a wifi device that is supported by the Linux kernel.
   * Install Boot-Repair
    * Boot from a ubuntu based distribution.
 Enter these commands and follow the directions: